-Orion and certain subsidiaries are under audit in several jurisdictions, and in particular in Germany, for periods 2011-2017.
-It is reasonably possible that our existing liabilities for unrecognized tax benefits may increase or decrease, primarily due to the progression of open audits and the expiration of statutes of limitation, during the next twelve months.
+Orion and certain subsidiaries are under audit in several jurisdictions.
+In 2024, the audits in Germany for periods 2011-2017 had been closed and an audit in France has been initiated.
+It is reasonably possible that our existing liabilities for unrecognized tax benefits may increase in future, primarily due to the progression of open audits.
 We cannot reasonably estimate a range of potential changes in our existing liabilities for unrecognized tax benefits due to various uncertainties, such as the unresolved nature of various audits.